Wyoming Bike Tour

 Buckle your toe clips, cowboys and cowgirls.
 Here comes the Wild, Wild West!
 Ride through lands where coal mines, gold rushes and gun battles defined the landscape and legendary turf wars were won and lost.
-From Cody, Wyoming, bicycle west into Bighorn National Forest, northeast through Shoshone and Custer National Forests, then back again to Cody.
+From Cody, Wyoming, bicycle east into Bighorn National Forest, then north and west through Shoshone and Custer National Forests before returning back to Cody.
 Bike the first protected national forest in the United States.
 Keep your eyes peeled for the country’s largest population of bighorn sheep.
 Explore the lands of the Shoshone, the Arapaho, the Sioux, Chief Joseph’s Nez Perce – and the early settlers pushing west.

 This tour is operated under a special use permit with Shoshone National Forest.
 Bicycle Adventures is an equal opportunity provider.